yaldak/sparkdocs/README.md

 ## Synopsis

 **NOTE:** This project is a work in progress.
+I hope that it some day helps developers and CS students alike, and that folks contribute.

-The motivation is simple - transcribe my notes in asciidoc.
+The motivation is simple - transcribe my notes to asciidoc.

-Slideshows, word processor documents, and the like are not as processable.
+Slideshows, word processor documents, and such are not as processable as I would like.